Log In UI - Timeline

 In Log In UI - States, you changed the visibility property in different states to simulate changing pages.
 To make sure that those changes won't interfere with the changes to the opacity property you will make next, you will first remove the states.

-Then, you will add a timeline and insert keyframes for the opacity property to hide the Retype Password field on the login page and the Create Account button on the account creation page.
-Because we want the retype password field to appear to slide down from the password field, you will also need to insert a keyframe for its anchor margin property.
+Then, you will add a timeline and insert keyframes for the opacity property to hide the Repeat Password field on the login page and the Create Account button on the account creation page.
+Because we want the Repeat Password field to appear to slide down from the Password field, you will also need to insert a keyframe for its anchor margin property.
 To be able to animate the anchor, you also need to pull out the fields from the column component and anchor them to the rectangle and to each other instead.

-To preview the changes that you make to the UI while you make them, select the (Show Live Preview) button on the Design mode toolbar or press Alt+P.
+To preview the changes that you make, select the Live Preview button or press Alt+P.

 Replacing Columns with Anchors

-First, you will prepare the Screen01 component for adding animation:
+First, prepare the Screen01 component for adding animation:

 1. Double-click Screen01.ui.qml in Projects to open it in the 2D view.